South Africa Elects Cyril Ramaphosa As Its New President

 Ramaphosa sat on dozens of corporate boards.
 He incorporated Shanduka Group to manage his assets, which included the entire McDonald's franchise for South Africa.

 In 2012, as a board member of the mining firm Lonmin, he urged police to intervene and stop an illegal strike after 10 miners were killed.
-Emails revealed he called the wildcat strike "dastardly criminal."
+Emails revealed he called the strike "dastardly criminal."

 The next day, police shot and killed 34 miners.
 Dozens more were injured in what amounts to the deadliest act of violence in post-apartheid South Africa.
 Ramaphosa long has claimed innocence; that he was using his political connections with the minister of police to stop the violence from spreading.